OWASP/www-policy/rules-of-procedure/chapter-handbook.md

 If you have found an international speaker who is not able to pay for the travel themselves, and your chapter does not have the funds to cover the travel costs, you may be able to apply for “OWASP on the Move” funds (outlined below).

-### OWASP on the Move
-In order to better support local chapter meetings and (web application) security events, the Global Chapters Committee started a travel-support program for OWASP presenters.

-The OWASP on the Move program allows local chapters to have OWASP presenters on site; it is not for speakers to attend OWASP conferences.
-This program allows 3 parties to find each other:
-* Local chapters events that want to attract an OWASP speaker
-* OWASP speakers to entertain OWASP presentations and that want to see the world
-* OWASP sponsors that want to support spreading the OWASP message

-To find available speakers in your area, see the OWASP Speakers Project

-Application Process:
-* Upfront the chapter leader submits an OotM request (event details, who to cover, etc...) via http://sl.owasp.org/contactus
-* The request will be reviewed by the Global Chapter Committee.
-If the request is within the rules (see below), it will be rapidly approved.
-* The speaker, who made the travel/lodging expenses, submits a reimbursement request with receipts after the presentation is performed.
-* The reimbursement is approved and processed.
-Reimbursement Request Form

-OWASP on the Move Rules:
-* Primary funding would be deducted from the local chapter budget.
-   * A chapter without sufficient funds for a speaker may request the Global Chapter Committee vote to approve the use of OWASP funds.
-* The normal maximum amount per speaker is $500 USD
-* Only in special circumstances the maximum amount per speaker can be raised to a maximum of $1000 USD
-* There is a proposed limit of $2,000 USD on the amount of money provided to any individual per year (*see 'further funding' below)
-* There is a proposed limit of $2,000 USD on the amount of money provided to any chapter per year(*see 'further funding' below)
-A chapter can use the sponsorship 4 times a year, with a maximum of 2 speakers sponsored by OotM for one single event.
-Further funding: for active chapters or speakers who have reach the proposed financial limits, further funding is possible but will depend on available budget, since priority would be given to chapters below these thresholds

-OWASP on the Move funds are not to be used by speakers to attend OWASP conferences.
-If assistance is needed to attend a conference, contact the conference chair.

-The payments are tracked online OWASP_on_the_Move_-_Payments

 ### Speaker Agreement
 Many chapters do not have every speaker sign the OWASP [Speaker Agreement] as part of their agreement or confirmation for the event.
 However, if you think OWASP values and principles may be an issue or are concerned that the speaker does not understand the terms of the arrangement, you may consider sending them this speaker agreement: https://www.owasp.org/index.php/Speaker_Agreement